WestGrid/ubcSummerSchool2019/introHPC.md

-**Laptop software**: All attendees will need to bring their laptops with wireless access and with a remote SSH client installed (on Windows laptops we recommend <a href="https://mobaxterm.mobatek.net/download.html" target="_blank">the free edition</a>; on Mac and Linux laptops no need to install anything).
+**Laptop software**: All attendees will need to bring their laptops with wireless access and with a remote SSH client installed (on Windows laptops we recommend <a href="https://mobaxterm.mobatek.net/download.html" target="_blank">the free edition of MobaXterm</a>; on Mac and Linux laptops no need to install anything).